30-Second Overview

 References

-- Taiwan Arts Education Center research materials
+- National Taiwan Arts Education Center — policy research materials on art education↩